 How It Shoots

 At the range, I started with the Aguila Minishells.
-To aid in loading and feeding, I used a nifty gadget that I saw the Mossberg folks using at Industry Day: the OPSol Mini-Clip.
-This is a plastic spacer that snaps into the loading port of a Mossberg 500 or 590 and takes up enough space to keep the short Aguila Minishells from rattling around or flipping on the elevator to ensure smooth feeding.
+To aid in loading and feeding, I used a nifty gadget that I saw the Mossberg folks using at Industry Day: The OPSol Mini-Clip.
+This is a plastic spacer that snaps into the loading port of a Mossberg 500 or 590.
+It takes up enough space to keep the short Aguila Minishells from rattling around or flipping on the elevator to ensure smooth feeding.
 It takes only a few seconds to install, and the gun ran flawlessly with it in place.
 When I tried Minishells in my full-sized 590A1 a few years ago, I had some reliability issues due to the short length of the shells.
 OPSol seems to have solved this issue with a simple, clever device.

-The 1¾-inch Minishells have significantly less recoil than a standard 2¾-inch, 12-gauge shell, but they still pack a hefty punch, particularly in the buck and slug loads.
+The 1¾-inch Minishells have significantly less recoil than a standard 2¾-inch, 12-gauge shell.
+However, they still pack a hefty punch, particularly in the buck and slug loads.
 Aside from reduced recoil, the short shells also give you increased capacity.
 Rather than the normal 5+1 capacity, you can get 8+1 Minishells.
 The recoil with the Minishells was downright pleasant; I think just about anyone can handle this ammo without issue.

 Technique has a lot to do with recoil management, too.
 I basically found two ways to realistically shoot the Shockwave.
 One is the basic hip-shooting position with the butt of the Raptor grip tucked in along the hipbone.
 This method seemed to have the best recoil compensation but sacrificed accuracy—if you can call it that—since you’re truly just pointing the muzzle at the target and shooting.
 The other method is to bring the gun up into a high tuck, with the grip pulled into and alongside your ribcage.
 This translates a bit more recoil to your body, but the higher placement makes for more accurate shooting downrange.